theguly/iris-doc-src/docs/operations/upgrades.md

 The script will take care of migrating the environment variables to reflect the changes in v2.0.0.
 Please review the `.env` file afterward.

-The ports have been changed to 80 and 443.
-The script asks if the previous port should be kept or migrated to the new ones.
+The port have been changed 443.
+The script asks if the previous port should be kept or migrated to the new one.

 Once validated, one can proceed with the usual upgrade methodology.